neoner2002/episteme-ines-skills-parser/README.md

 ---------------------
 Java HTML parser for INES web to add skills information to episteme INES companies

+* Put the rdf files in the input folder, make sure that all rdf files are companies
+* Execute InesXMLProcessor
+* Go to the output folder and you'll have processed rdf with skills and levels

 ## Contributors

 * Felipe Echanique (<neoner2002@gmail.com>) at [Grupo de Sistemas Inteligentes](http://www.gsi.dit.upm.es/), ETSIT-UPM.

 ## License